chauncey-garrett/bin-lns/README.md

 # A friendly program for making symbolic links

-This is a mirror of S. Burke's [lns Perl script][lns] that makes making symbolic links so much easier!
+This is a mirror of S. Burke's [lns][lns] Perl script that makes making symbolic links so much easier!

 ## Usage